 If you want to switch to the cordless model you will find that the Andis Envy Limited edition release has only a 5500 SPM motor so you’ll be sacrificing a little power for extra maneuverability.
 With the power cabled model, you’ve got 8 feet of cable which is generally enough for home needs.

 Lightweight & Carbon Steel Blades

 If you want more flexibility then the cordless model can certainly provide this for you but you’ll want to keep it plugged in.
-This is because the cordless take about 90 minutes to give you a 2 hour charge.
+This is because the cordless takes about 90 minutes to give you a 2-hour charge.

 As far as performance, the fitted blades allow it to cut between #000 and #1 and they are made with carbon steel, though the clipper body itself seems less durable outside of the package.
 This is the polymer plastic used in its construction and while it looks good it doesn’t feel as solid are many other razors we’ve reviewed.